 Of course, Switch is still a long way off the Nintendo's best selling consoles - Nintendo DS and Wii U. Both of these consoles reached staggering sale numbers but DS is the reigning king with 154.02 million units sold and 948 million software sales.

 Nintendo Wii is behind with 101.63 million consoles sold while 920.81 million software sales have also been registered.
-For a closer look at these numbers and the full list of sale numbers for all Nintendo consoles, visit the official website .
+For a closer look at these numbers and the full list of sale numbers for all Nintendo consoles, visit the .

 In other Nintendo news, the company CEO Shuntaro Furukawa confirmed earlier today that they have at this year's E3.
 As you may know, some reports suggested that two new are set to release by the end of 2019.